$12 (Fall 2019)

 About the editor: Romi Crawford, is professor in the Visual and Critical Studies and Liberal Arts Departments at the School of the Art Institute of Chicago.
 Her research revolves primarily around formations of racial and gendered identity and the relation to American visual arts, film, and popular culture.
 She makes regular contributions to publications on African American art and culture including, Theaster Gates, Black Archive (Kunsthaus Bregenz, 2017); “Do For Self: The AACM and the Chicago Style” in Support Networks (University of Chicago Press, 2014); and “Ebony and Jet On Our Minds…In Our Homes.
 On the Wall” in Speaking of People: Ebony, Jet and Contemporary Art (Studio Museum in Harlem, 2014).
 She is coauthor (with Abdul Alkalimat and Rebecca Zorach) of The Wall of Respect: Public Art and Black Liberation in 1960s Chicago (Northwestern University Press, 2017).
 Crawford was cocurator (with Lisa Lee) of the 2017 Open Engagement Conference, themed “Justice.”

 This publication is graciously funded with support from the Graham Foundation.

-Featuring contributions from Elizabeth Alexander, Dawoud Bey, Coco Fusco, Kellie Jones, Elizabeth Murray, Terry R. Myers, Kay Rosen, Daniel Quiles, and others; (edited by Fulla Abdul-Jabbar and Caroline Picard).
+Featuring contributions from Elizabeth Alexander, Dawoud Bey, Coco Fusco, Kellie Jones, Elizabeth Murray, Terry R. Myers, Daniel R. Quiles, Kay Rosen, Daniel Schulman, Lowery Stokes Sims, and Rebecca Walker.
+Introduction by editors Fulla Abdul-Jabbar and Caroline Picard; book design by Sonnenzimmer.